MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 }
 ```

-## Create an Azure Database for MySQL - Flexible Server
+## Create an Azure Database for MySQL flexible server instance

-Azure Database for MySQL - Flexible Server is a managed service that you can use to run, manage, and scale highly available MySQL servers in the cloud.
-Create a flexible server with the [az mysql flexible-server create](https://learn.microsoft.com/cli/azure/mysql/flexible-server#az-mysql-flexible-server-create) command.
+Azure Database for MySQL flexible server is a managed service that you can use to run, manage, and scale highly available MySQL servers in the cloud.
+Create an Azure Database for MySQL flexible server instance with the [az mysql flexible-server create](/cli/azure/mysql/flexible-server) command.
 A server can contain multiple databases.
-The following command creates a server using service defaults and variable values from your Azure CLI's local environment:
+The following command creates a server using service defaults and variable values from your Azure CLI's local context:

 ```bash
 echo "Your MySQL user $MY_MYSQL_ADMIN_USERNAME password is: $MY_WP_ADMIN_PW"